Understanding Medical Indemnity Insurance In Australia

 If your insurance or indemnity arrangements specifically exclude any aspect of practice you must not practise in that area.
 If you discover you do not have appropriate professional indemnity insurance arrangements in place, you are obliged to notify the Medical Board of this within 7 days.

 Professional indemnity insurance generally will not cover your practice entity or employees, and a separate policy will be required for this.
-For more information on medical practice indemnity insurance, take a look at our blog post.
+Read more about the benefits of medical indemnity insurance.

 All medical indemnity insurance policies cover personal liabilities that might arise out of your provision of healthcare (including legal costs) by way of civil claims (that is, claims in medical negligence), and to a more variable extent, non-civil claims (such as coronial inquests, professional or disciplinary investigations, employment disputes – namely, anything other than requests for compensation).